adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #40 Roadblock.
 Now that I can add new books to the 'future-reading-list-subcomponent; I now need to be able to "drag" a future-book to the currently-reading section.
 I need to be able to drag it, THEN start making comments for that specific book.
 Problem is ...
 I don't know how to drag-and-drop.
 So forward progress is paused until I teach myself how to drag-and-drop.
 Appears that react-beautiful-dnd is what I have to learn

+#41 Roadblock Update.
+So I've learned a bit about how to make a <div> draggable.
+It is not that difficult.
+Just add the 'draggable' attribute to the div.
+However, 'dropping' and then making sure the data follows the div is the next thing I need to figure out.
+This will involve State and Ref probably.